MARVEL'S MONSTER MASH

 There was clearly nothing original about I.C.O.N., but it added some unexpected story interest with shades of Nick Fury and James Bond, and the speed of the plot picked up enormously.
 Nevertheless, the title was still struggling to gain a true sense of atmosphere and still lacked visual continuity as Val Mayerik's artwork was assigned to a different inker every issue.
 On the plot level, Ralph Caccone and the Monster are eventually captured after some urban jungle chases by I.C.O.N. in Monster of Frankenstein # 15 (March 1975) and held prisoners in the organization's lab in New York City.

-I.C.O.N. is introduced (page 16 from Monster of Frankenstein #15, March 1975)
+I.C.O.N. is introduced (Monster of Frankenstein #15, March 1975)

 But before I.C.O.N. can perform its planned experiments with the Monster, the still rampant Jigsaw Monster crashes in.
 The force of the ensuing struggle sets fire to the lab, and the Monster finally hammers the Jigsaw Monster into unconsciousness and the East River, where it is presumed to have drowned.